guardian/ab-testing/README.md

 ## How it works

 1. **Define the AB test**: Each AB test and their variants are defined in code with configuration such as audience size & offset and impression & success listeners etc
-2. **Initialise the libary**: The AB Test library is initialised with configuration values such as a user's MVT ID, an array of the above defined A/B tests etc
+2. **Initialise the library**: The AB Test library is initialised with configuration values such as a user's MVT ID, an array of the above defined A/B tests etc
 3. **Use the AB Test API**: The intialisation returns an API that can be used to check if the current user is in a variant of a test along with a variety of other API methods

 ## Frontend: Difference and Integration with DCR